I often worked with images while preparing a technical article for 2DayGeek.

 ImageMagick is a free and open source, feature-rich, command-line based image manipulation tool.

-It used to create, edit, compose, or convert bitmap images.
+It is used to create, edit, compose, or convert bitmap images.

-It can read and write images in a variety of formats (over 200) including PNG, JPEG, GIF, PDF, SVG and etc,.
+It can read and write images in a variety of formats (over 200) including PNG, JPEG, GIF, PDF, SVG, etc.

-It supports batch process, which allow you to processes all images at once.
+It supports batch processing, which allow you to process several images at once.

 How to Install ImageMagick?